-Although many organizations feel desperate for volunteers, it's still necessary to screen potential volunteers.
-The application process is a way to learn more about them before offering a position to a volunteer.
-Problems can arise by inviting a person to serve as an Ambassador who is not a good fit.
+The application process is a way to learn more about someone before offering a position to a volunteer.
+Problems can arise by inviting a person to serve who is not a good fit.

-• Establish an application process and screen potential volunteers.
+Establish an application process and screen potential volunteers.